This article takes a deeper dive into the fundamentals of Non Fungible Tokens (NFTs) — including the definition, examples, and applications.

 Also, keep in mind, NFT is a recent phenomenon, but with a lot of applications.
 Most people are still in the process of understanding it and finding ways to implement it and use it.

 The first Non Fungible Token was created by Witek Radomski, the co-founder of Enjin Coin when he wrote the code for the first coin back in June 2017.
 However, the code was released to the public two months later in August.

 Non Fungible Tokens are used in a variety of ways today, and you can find several examples of NFT like –

 One of the first uses, in fact, the game that introduced the concept of NFTs to the world was the game CryptoKitties that was based on the blockchain.
 In the game that is based on the Ethereum blockchain and ERC-721 standard, you collect, buy, breed, and sell digital kitties, each digital kitty with its own genetic characteristics and features stored on the blockchain.

-The ERC-721 is a bit different from the ERC-20 token, which is the standard protocol in the Ethereum network.
+There’s a difference between ERC-721 and ERC-20 token, which is the standard protocol in the Ethereum network.
 While the ERC-20 represents a single type of asset, ERC-721 denotes an entire class of assets.

 This initiated the idea of Non Fungible Tokens.
 The game become so popular that the sales crossed over USD 12 million within a year.